-Most of us cannot say that we’ve done some research on how to deal with trash.
+Most of us cannot say that we’ve done much research about how to deal with trash in the efficient way.

 As a result, it should come as no surprise that the harm has continued to be done, even though we’ve tried to stop it.
 Even though we’ve come a long way, we still face a lot of problems that hurt the whole world.